OsmosysSoftware/osmo-x/apps/api/docs/channels/mailgun.md

 Mailgun is an email service provider that offers a RESTful API for sending emails from your Node.js application.
 Their official `npm` module, `mailgun.js`, makes it easy to integrate Mailgun into your Node.js app and send emails using API requests.

-### ENV Values to Update
+### Values to Update in Database

-When using Mailgun to send emails via their API, you need to provide certain environment variables that hold the Mailgun configuration details.
-Here are the ENV values you need to update:
+When using Mailgun to send emails via their API, you need to provide certain variables that hold the Mailgun configuration details.
+Here are the values you need to update:

 ```sh
 # Mailgun